MeteoSwiss/opendata/docs/general/status.md

 ---
-sidebar_position: 3
+sidebar_position: 5
 ---

-# Staying up to date
+# Operational status and changes

 ## Systems, their availability and support contacts {#systems-their-availability-and-support-contacts}